sonarani1/Inventory-Management-System/README.md

 Visualize data using charts (e.g., stock levels over time, order trends).
 3.
 Integration: Connect React frontend to Django backend using Axios.

+Final Deliverables
+Source Code
+Complete source code in a GitHub repository.
+Documentation
+README file with setup instructions, API details, and project overview.
+Deployed Application
+No deployment needed.
+But application should be functional on local system.
+Test Cases
+Unit tests for backend APIs and frontend components.
+Example test cases for major features